ANNUAL REPORT 2025

 General

-CottonTails® has continued with the Direct Rehoming Service throughout 2024, and it continues to successfully fulfil our aims.
-This service utilises our website and Facebook pages to place rabbits and guinea pigs into suitable new homes efficiently, and whilst the service is free, some satisfied owners donate to CottonTails® in gratitude for our services.
+CottonTails® has continued with the Direct Rehoming Service throughout 2025 and has successfully fulfilled our aims.
+This service utilises our website and Facebook pages to efficiently place rabbits and guinea pigs into suitable new homes.

+Whilst the service is free, some satisfied owners donate to CottonTails® in gratitude for our services.
 We have also continued with the neutering grant scheme.
-The new owner of any unneutered rabbit or single male guinea pig adopted through the Direct Rehoming Service was offered a £60 grant towards neutering and £40 towards vaccination, payable to the veterinary practice used.
+The new owner of any unneutered rabbit or single male guinea pig adopted through the Direct Rehoming Service was offered a £80 grant towards neutering and £50 towards vaccination, payable to the veterinary practice used.

-We are very pleased to be joining forces with Bristol Animal Rescue Centre (Bristol A.R.C.) to improve rabbit welfare in Bristol and the surrounding area.
+We are very pleased to have joined forces with Bristol Animal Rescue Centre (Bristol A.R.C.) to improve rabbit welfare in Bristol and the surrounding area.
 We will be providing funding to Bristol A.R.C. to cover the cost of neutering rabbits through Bristol A.R.C.’s outreach services.
 Eligible rabbit owners seeking support with neutering and vaccinating their rabbits can find out more on Bristol A.R.C.’s website here: Outreach Clinics

 Rabbits